innocent-gift/RECIPIEAPP/README.md

  9. CREDITS AND ACKNOWLEDGMENTS

-API Used: The MealDB API
+API Used: The Spoonacular API
 Infrastructure: ALX Africa program
 Docker Community for excellent documentation